 Another category of criminal offense Kapi'olani Community College must disclose are Hate Crimes.
-Hate Crimes are defined as crimes that manifest evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
+Hate Crimes are defined as a criminal offense that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.